swyxio/sw-yx.github.io/_posts/2018-03-26-react-suspense-talk-prep.md

   - AsyncValue https://github.com/acdlite/react/blob/7166ce6d9b7973ddd5e06be9effdfaaeeff57ed6/packages/react-reconciler/src/__tests__/ReactSuspense-test.js#L452
   - Loading https://medium.com/@pete_gleeson/creating-suspense-in-react-16-2-dcf4cb1a683f
 - Keywords
   - Committing: The new capability here is that any component can “suspend” the update that caused its render from “committing”.
 At least for a while.
-This was never possible before. https://twitter.com/dan_abramov/status/970363058030772225
+This was never possible before. https://twitter.com/dan_abramov/status/970363058030772225 the lifecycle phases are split up like this (https://twitter.com/acdlite/status/969433691289149440)
 In React, if a component suspends, we keep rendering the siblings as deeply as we can.
 Suspend means "don't commit," not "don't reconcile."  https://twitter.com/acdlite/status/970495397125750784
   Commit = change the DOM.
 This is usually fast.
 Reconcile = call the render method, find out what should be rendered, call the next render method, etc. This can take a decent amount of time on a deep tree. https://twitter.com/dan_abramov/status/970683705768513536
   - Expiration Time: We assign an “expiration time” based on update priority.
 For events like clicks, it’s ~1 second.
 So you’ll get a placeholder after a second even if you “ask” for a bigger delay.
 But deferredUpdates() lets you opt into a longer expiration time (~5 sec). https://twitter.com/dan_abramov/status/971092374691766273 source for 5s expiration time https://github.com/facebook/react/blob/e1a106a071dff17737a7afb49a0b71899d60c248/packages/react-reconciler/src/ReactFiberScheduler.js#L998 suspend rendering has an expiration: real_delay = Math.min(delay_prop, expiration_time).
 Expiration time depends on the kind of the update (lo pri updates are 5 seconds, high pri are 1 second) https://twitter.com/dan_abramov/status/971187182621872128 react groups into buckets by expiration time - avoiding starvation (https://twitter.com/acdlite/status/978413091460272129)